maxtoroq/maxtoroq.github.io/XCST/c/_function.md

 </div>

+## Function Parameters

+Function parameters have several limitations, due to the fact that they compile to method parameters in C#.
+Type inference does not work when the value is supplied by the `value` attribute (defaults to [Object][System.Object]).
+Default values are limited to [constant expressions]({{ page.csharp_spec_url}}expressions.md#constant-expressions).
+The order of parameters is significant.
+Cannot have a parameter without a default value after one with a default value.

 <div class="note" markdown="1">

 ###### Note: Differences with `xsl:function`
-As explained above, values must be returned explicitly, there's no implicit output. `c:function` parameters have several limitations, see [Function Parameters](param.html#function-parameters). `c:function` parameters can have default values.
+As explained above, values must be returned explicitly, there's no implicit output. `c:function` parameters [have several limitations](#function-parameters). `c:function` parameters can have default values.

 </div>